Sonos soundbars are an excellent option for getting better audio from your TV.

 However, the problem for some Sonos users is they love the products, but they also want to play content with DTS audio.

 Who knows what Sonos will decide in the future?
-If it makes business sense for their soundbars to support DTS audio, then it may happen.
+It may happen if it makes business sense for their soundbars to support DTS audio.

-But, given that Sonos has never supported DTS audio yet, I would say it is unlikely.
+But, given that Sonos hasn’t supported DTS audio yet, it is probably unlikely.

-Many Sonos soundbar users won't have an issue with the lack of DTS audio support.
-They won't even know what DTS audio is – and care even less.
+Many Sonos soundbar users won’t have an issue with the lack of DTS audio support and won’t even know what DTS audio is – and care even less.

-If you are just connecting the soundbar to your TV, then you probably won't notice.
+If you are just connecting the soundbar to your TV, you probably won’t notice.

 If you only watch broadcast TV – over-the-air or through a cable TV box – you will most likely get stereo PCM or Dolby Digital 2.0/5.1.